Prime Day

 Acerca de este título

-From an award-winning scholar comes this definitive, single-volume history that illuminates the tensions and transformations of the Russian Revolution.
+From an award-winning scholar, this definitive history reveals the tensions and transformations of the Russian Revolution.

 Ciencias políticas Era moderna Guerras y conflictos Militar Mundial Política y gobierno Rusia